-Help your Bear Cub recognize when she needs to go by watching her body language.
+Help your free-spirited child recognize when they need to go by watching their body language.
 Some children suddenly hold very still as they eliminate, others begin to wiggle and giggle or dance in their seat.
 When you see these habits, let your child know, “I notice that you’re doing a little dance … sometimes when kids do that it means they have to pee.
 Do you think you might have to pee?”
 At first, the stock answer is usually “No!”
-Then your Bear Cub may stop dancing for a minute, and start again a few minutes later.
+Then your playful little one may stop dancing for a minute, and start again a few minutes later.
 Don’t force the issue.
 Instead, say, “I bet if you try in the potty now, something will come out.”
 But no pressure.
-You’re bringing it up to build awareness of her body’s cues, which will help her in the long run.
+You’re bringing it up to build awareness of their body’s cues, which will help them in the long run.
 You can also bring out the potty book that you created to reinforce the idea.

 How does your body feel when it’s time to go?

 “Part of using the potty is knowing how your body feels when you have to go.
 I know I have to go to the bathroom when my tummy feels tight and heavy.
 I have to squeeze my tummy from the inside to keep the pee or poop from coming out until I get to the toilet.
 Do you ever feel your pee or poop coming?
 It helps to put a hand on your tummy to check.
 How does it feel in there?
 Once I sit down on the potty, I can stop holding my tummy tight and let it all go.
 Ahhhh.
 This helps my pee or poop come right out into the toilet!
 When you think you have to go, tell me so I can help you try, too.
 You're doing great so far.
 It’s so cool that you’re learning all this Big Kid stuff.”